marksayers46/team-manager/README.md

 # React Team Manager App
+I'm starting out creating a CRM app.
+Down the road I will be adding the ability to build kanban boards to track projects progress.
 ## What is this app and who is it built for?
-Project management tool like JIRA or Trello.
-Tool used to make use of Kanban board to create workflows to break down tasks to individuals and make it more manageable.
+CRM tool for assigning tickets to individuals or teams.
 This tool can increase efficiency and productivity while collaborating effectively.
-It can be used by an individual for tracking progress or an IT team tracking the teams progress.

 ## Features
 Create new tickets, edit existing tickets, and delete tickets.